Söke: History

 Settled for centuries before the Common Era, the region was called Aneon (Ανέων) and was inhabited by Greeks.

 Stephanus of Byzantium, quoting Ephorus, mention that the tomb of the amazon Anaea was at the city.

 During the Peloponnesian War, some Samian exiles migrated there.
 In addition, Thucydides mentioned that there was a naval station, and it was near enough to annoy Samos.

 In 1426 the city was captured by the Ottoman Empire under Murad II as the remaining capital of the Sanjak of Menteşe.
 From 1867 until 1922, Söke was part of the Aidin Vilayet of the Ottoman Empire.
 After the First Balkan War, many Muslim refugees from the Balkans settled around this area.

 According to the 1914 Ottoman population statistics, the district of Karaburun had a total population of 36.976, consisting of 20.028 Muslims, 16.720 Greeks, 133 Armenians, and 95 Jews.

-In 18 May 1919, Italian troops landed at Söke.
+On 18 May 1919, Italian troops landed at Söke.
 The Allies were afraid that the Italian landing might provoke trouble with the Greek troops, who were near Smyrna.
 Although Italy and Greece were allies during WWI, their relations were not good.